Asana/python-asana/docs/CustomFieldsApi.md

 custom_fields_api_instance = asana.CustomFieldsApi(api_client)
 enum_option_gid = "124578" # str | Globally unique identifier for the enum option.
 opts = {
-    'body': {"data": {"param1": "value1", "param2": "value2",}} # dict | The enum option object to update    'opt_fields': "color,enabled,name" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'body': {"data": {"param1": "value1", "param2": "value2",}}, # dict | The enum option object to update
+    'opt_fields': "color,enabled,name", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: